 Fort Laramie Skirmish (June 15, 1853) – During a gathering of Lakota Sioux and Cheyenne near Fort Laramie, Wyoming, who were waiting to receive their annual treaty goods, an argument occurred in which a Sioux warrior fired a shot at a soldier who was operating a ferry on the Platte River.
-Lieutenant Richard B. Garnett, who was in command at Fort Laramie responded by sending 23 men under Lieutenant to arrest the shooter.
+Lieutenant Richard B. Garnett, who was in command at Fort Laramie, responded by sending 23 men under Lieutenant to arrest the shooter.

 Sage Creek Station (June 8, 1865) – Just a few days after Lieutenant James A. Brown detached five men of the Ohio Cavalry to guard the Sage Creek Station on the Overland Road west of Fort Halleck, Wyoming, they were attacked by about 100 Lakota Sioux and Cheyenne warriors.
-After just about one hour of fighting, the troops found their ammunition low and were forced to evacuate with two civilians.
+After about one hour of fighting, the troops found their ammunition low and were forced to evacuate with two civilians.
 Desperately outnumbered, the men faced an eight-mile run west to reach Pine Grove Station, with the Indians in pursuit.
-During the running battle, two soldiers and one of the civilians were killed, two soldiers were wounded, and another, who was wounded was captured.
+During the running battle, two soldiers and one of the civilians were killed, two soldiers were wounded, and another wounded was captured.
 Only two of the soldiers made it to Pine Grove Station.
 The wounded and captured soldier and the second civilian were never found.
 The battle took place near Saratoga, Wyoming.

 More Indian Resistance

-From January 20-22, 1877 the 3rd U.S. Cavalry clashed with hostile Indians in and around Bluff Station, Wyoming.
+From January 20-22, 1877, the 3rd U.S. Cavalry clashed with hostile Indians in and around Bluff Station, Wyoming.
 Sergeant William B. Lewis was awarded the Congressional Medal of Honor for his bravery in the skirmish.

-In the spring of 1877, a party of miners from Fort McKinney was attacked on the Dry Fork of the Bad Water River and two of them were killed.
-Barney Hill, of the party, was shot through five times and left for dead, but came to and by crawling most of the way, reached the Sweetwater River where he was found several days later by prospectors and was brought to J. M. Bied’s place on Willow Creek and from there, taken to the Post hospital where he fully recovered.
+In the spring of 1877, a party of miners from Fort McKinney was attacked on the Dry Fork of the Bad Water River, and two of them were killed.
+Barney Hill, of the party, was shot through five times and left for dead, but came to and, by crawling most of the way, reached the Sweetwater River, where he was found several days later by prospectors and was brought to J. M. Bied’s place on Willow Creek and from there, taken to the Post hospital where he fully recovered.
 He afterward committed suicide in Montana.